-Figure 5-7.
+Figure 5-6.
 The default UI when trying out methods

-As you can see in Figure 5-7, when the methods are tested, a response is shown underneath.
+As you can see in Figure 5-6, when the methods are tested, a response is shown underneath.
 If you want to set up your own API, there are a few things to do:

-1. Add your API to the list of documented APIs inside public/data/ apiconfig.json like in Listing 5-29.
+Add your API to the list of documented APIs inside public/data/apiconfig.json like this: